 Looking closely at these disparities within the Greater Washington region, as displayed in the map below, it is evident that the same lower-income communities were hit by wave after wave of impact.

-COVID-19’s Impacts on Unemployment & Food Insecurity
+Pandemic Impacts on Food Insecurity

 The pandemic’s impacts on the economy have been well established.
 With the closure of businesses and organizations, unemployment spiked in the initial days of lockdowns in early spring of 2020, bringing swift and acute financial hardship to thousands of people across our region.